 Output:

-Explanation: In this example, you are creating a flexbox layout using the display: flex property.
-At the time when you are setting the display property to flex, two axes are created in the horizontal and vertical direction, called as main-axis(horizontal side) and cross-axis(vertical side).
-Here, align-items: center sets the <div> (having the container class) at center along the cross-axis, and justify-content: center can set the same <div> to the center along the main-axis.
+Explanation: In this example, you are creating a Flexbox layout using the display: flex property.
+At the time when you set the display property to flex, two axes are created in the horizontal and vertical direction, called as main-axis(horizontal side) and the cross-axis(vertical side).
+Here, align-items: center sets the <div> (having the container class) at the center along the cross-axis, and justify-content: center can set the same <div> to the center along the main-axis.
+When you compare Grid vs Flexbox in CSS, Flexbox is the simpler choice for one-dimensional alignment tasks.

 Advantages of Using Flexbox